AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mongodb-via-ssh-tunnel.md

 * <strong>Username: </strong>The MBI Linux (SSH) username (should be rjmetric)
 * <strong>SSH Port: </strong>The SSH port on your server (22 by default)

 That's it!
-When you're finished, click the Save &amp; Test button to complete the setup.
+When you are finished, click the Save &amp; Test button to complete the setup.

 ### Related